splAcharya/splAcharya/README.md

 <p>
 I love programming , be it software or hardware.
 I am currently pursuing Master’s degree in Computer Science.

-In my graduate school coursework, I enjoy distributed systems programming the most.
+In my graduate school coursework, I enjoyed distributed systems programming the most.
 Outside of college and work, I am doing certifications and projects to learn how Machine Learning can be used to solve problems in Computer Vision and Natural Language Processing areas.

 As part of my master’s degree, I am currently researching Automated text summarization using natural language processing techniques and unsupervised machine learning algorithms.